Pressio/pressio-demoapps/docs/_sources/api.rst.txt

    .. cpp:type:: jacobian_type

-      Data structure type to store the Jacobian: currently, this is an Eigen sparse CSR matrix.
+      Data structure type to store the Jacobian: currently, this is an Eigen sparse CRS matrix.

    .. cpp:function:: auto totalDofSampleMesh()